Tech Forces Shaping the Retail Industry

 The resultant positive impact of the application of these concepts is that the retail industry has transformed to an altogether different level.
 It is now possible to have individualized targeted marketing as per behavior analysis of each customer which helps make the most of each footfall.
 The business model of the retail segment has been completely transformed with a nexus of technology forces disrupting the industry.

-India’s retail segment too has been considerably embracing the benefits of RetailTech– either through value chain partner engagement or by building own capabilities around it.
+India’s retail segment too has been considerably embracing the benefits of RetailTech– either through value chain partner engagement or by building its capabilities around it.
 This segment has the advantage of not having many legacy systems to worry about and of the ability to learn from the advanced western world.
 However, the broad spectrum of customer tastes and shopping patterns poses a disadvantage to the retail segment.

 THE ROAD AHEAD

-From a cyber security perspective, AI combined with machine learning can now enable computers to record and keep up with big data produced by security systems.
+From a cybersecurity perspective, AI combined with Machine Learning can now enable computers to record and keep up with big data produced by security systems.
 It can detect any abnormality from the normal patterns and send distress signals to warn against a threat or a breach.

-The ongoing year is expected to see further rise in migration from a B2B to B2C environment within the retail industry.
+The ongoing year is expected to see a further rise in migration from a B2B to B2C environment within the retail industry.
 Interestingly it will be developing countries that will embrace RetailTech in a big way as compared to developed markets.
-The reason behind this anticipated trend is that it will be technology that will act as savior to overcome age-old issues.
+The reason behind this anticipated trend is that it will be the technology that will act as a savior to overcome age-old issues.